 Wide Range of Combinations

-From light-duty right up to heavy trucks, with infinite possibilities for bodies and equipment, and pulling up to 2 trailers behind.
+From Class 1 right up to Class 8 trucks, with infinite possibilities for bodies and equipment, and pulling up to 2 trailers behind.

 As with bodies, the program supports any and all types of equipment or accessory.
 Pre-defined categories include cranes, refrigeration units, lift gates, 5th wheels or gooseballs, pintle hooks or couplers, hooklifts, bullbars, aerokits, snowplows, aerial platforms, fairings, toolboxes, outriggers and rear bumpers.
 There is a catch-all ‘Other’ category into which you can import any equipment of your choice.

 Adding axles increases the load-carrying capacity of a truck.
 You can add pusher or tag axles to your truck, and define them as being liftable or not.
 Override the weight, Gross Axle Weight Rating (GAWR) and the Bridge or regulation limit for the lift axle.
 Axle weights can be calculated based on the lift axle being in the raised or dropped position.
-The number of tyres on the axle and tyre width are taken into account when calculating the footprint of the tyres, and this in turn is used to determine regulation limits against which the design will be verified.
+The number of tires on the axle and tire width are taken into account when calculating the footprint of the tires, and this in turn is used to determine regulation limits against which the design will be verified.

 Add up to 2 trailers, with up to 4 axles on each.
-Choose from Semi-trailer, Full Turntable Drawbar trailer, Centre-Axle Drawbar trailer, and Interlink or A-B trailer combinations.
-Axle weights are calculated for all axles or axle groups, as well as for the hitch, where applicable.
-5th Wheel offset and Front Overhang are all configurable, and all technical information is re-calculated with each change.
+Choose from Semi-trailer, Full Turntable Drawbar trailer, Center-Axle Drawbar trailer, and Interlink or A-B trailer combinations.
+Axle weights are calculated for all axles or axle groups, as well as for the pintle hook or coupler, where applicable.
+5th Wheel offset and Kingpin Setback are all configurable, and all technical information is re-calculated with each change.